MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ---

 ---
-*The UI is changing frequently -we'll need to update (or remove) screenshots prior to release.*
+*The UI is changing frequently -we'll update (or remove) screenshots prior to release.*

 ---